RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 * 1 relay on each of the two QLA boards
 * 1 relay to control the motor power supply

+**IMPORTANT**: Later versions of the controller box have a 5-pin safety connector, rather than the 4-pin connector shown here.
+The pinout is the same, except that pin #2 is GND, which shifts the signals from pins 2-4 on the old (4-pin) connector to pins 3-5 on the new (5-pin) connector.

 To enable the motor power supply, the 12V power needs to be connected to RELAY 3.
 Relay and E-Stop are two main components in the system's safety module.
 * The E-STOP provides a mechanism for the operator to shut down the system when the software or FPGA firmware fails.
 * Relays controlled by the FPGA are serially chained, which will shut down the motor power if the FPGA power system goes down.